fmolnar-notredame/csb_powergrid/README.md

 in which the system must be asymmetric to maintain a stable symmetric state.
-These findings constitute the first demonstration of converse symmetry breaking in real-world systems, and our method promises to enable identification of this phenomenon in other networks whose functions depend on their behavioral homogeneity.
+These findings constitute the first demonstration of converse symmetry breaking in real-world systems, and our method promises to enable identification of this phenomenon in other networks whose functions rely on behavioral homogeneity.

 ## Contents of the repository